oci-landing-zones/terraform-oci-zero-trust-landingzone/README.md

 As mandated by CIS Benchmark, Zero Trust Landing Zone also enables VCN flow logs to all provisioned subnets and Object Storage logging for write operations.

 Last but not least, Zero Trust Landing Zone uses OCI Service Connector Hub to consolidate logs from different sources including VCN flow logs and Audit logs.
-This is extremely helpful when making OCI logs available to 3rd-party SIEM (Security Information and Event Management) or SOAR (Security Orchestration and Response) solutions.
+This is extremely helpful when making OCI logs available to third-party SIEM (Security Information and Event Management) or SOAR (Security Orchestration and Response) solutions.
 OCI Service Connector Hub can aggregate OCI logs in Object Storage, send them to an OCI Stream, or to an OCI Function.
 By default, the Zero Trust Landing Zone uses Object Storage as the destination.

 ### <a name="cost">Cost Tracking</a>